atomiqio/promisify-lite/README.md

     });
 ```

+### More examples

+See tests for more examples.

+    npm test

 ## A bit more information

 For trivial examples, promises might not seem to offer much of a difference over